A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

-- detailed description of the SERP feature;
+- a detailed description of the Google SERP features;

 - examples of keywords for which this feature is displayed;

-- how to be featured there.
+- ways on how to be featured there.

 1. Answer box